The Kerr/CFT correspondence and its extensions: a comprehensive review: Two-Dimensional Conformal Field Theories

-Therefore, the DLCQ limit requires to freeze the right-moving sector to the vacuum state.
+Therefore, the DLCQ limit requires one to freeze the right-moving sector to the vacuum state.
 The resulting theory admits an infinite energy gap in that sector.
 The left-moving sector still admits non-trivial states.
-All physical finite energy states in this limit only carry momentum along the compact null direction $u^\prime$.
-Therefore, the DLCQ limit defines a Hilbert space $\mathcal H$, \bea \mathcal H = \{ | \text{anything} \rangle_L \otimes | 0 \rangle_R \} \eea with left chiral excitations around the $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant vacuum of the CFT $|0\rangle_L \otimes | 0 \rangle_R$.
+All physical finite-energy states in this limit only carry momentum along the compact null direction $u^\prime$.
+Therefore, the DLCQ limit defines a Hilbert space $\mathcal H$, \be \mathcal H = \{ | \text{anything} \rangle_L \otimes | \frac{c}{24} \rangle_R \} \ee with left chiral excitations around the Ramond-Ramond vacuum of the CFT $| \frac{c}{24} \rangle_L \otimes | \frac{c}{24} \rangle_R$.
 As a consequence, the right-moving Virasoro algebra does not act on that Hilbert space.
 This is by definition a chiral half of a CFT.

-In summary, the DLCQ of a $2d$ CFT leads to a chiral half of the CFT with central charge $c= c_L$.
-The limiting procedure certainly removes most of the dynamics of the original CFT.
-How much dynamics is left in a chiral half of a CFT is an important question that is left to be examined in detail in the future.
+In summary, the DLCQ of a $2d$~CFT leads to a chiral half of the CFT with central charge $c$.
+The limiting procedure removes most of the dynamics of the original CFT.
+Conversely, given a spectrum such as \eqref{spec1} one possible completion of the theory which is modular invariant is a $2d$ CFT.